badriadhikari/neural-networks-using-tensorflow/README.md

 --------------

-## The essential: Create your own IMDB movie dataset
+## Create your own IMDB movie dataset
 See [here](create-dataset.md).
 Alternatively, you can pick a dataset from the [UCI ML database](https://archive.ics.uci.edu/ml/datasets.php).

 --------------